 And by highlighting his experience in both the corporate and startup worlds, he demonstrates that he has the skills and expertise to thrive in any business environment.
 Simply put, Bhargav’s LinkedIn profile headline is the perfect way to sell yourself as an entrepreneur.

 LinkedIn Headlines for Thought Leaders

 LinkedIn profiles are tricky – you want to be catchy and sell yourself in a headline, but at the same time, you don’t want to seem conceited.
 Sidney’s headline does a perfect job by mentioning her title and what she does in a humble and empowering way.
 Sidney is a thought leader empowering lean agile teams with servant leadership and constantly seeks new ways to help her team members grow and succeed.

 Ayomide’s headline is the perfect example of how to explain what you’re looking for without sounding pushy.
 He’s made it clear that he’s interested in opportunities in the engineering field, but he hasn’t come across as desperate or needy.
 This is an important distinction to make when hunting for a job, and Ayomide has nailed it.
 Well done!

 Hadi’s simple headline perfectly explains that he is a student researcher and provides services in database development and software testing.
 It is clear, concise, and highlights his skills and experience.
 This makes it easy for potential employers or clients to see what he can offer and how he can benefit their company or project.

 LinkedIn Headlines for Salespeople

 Max’s headline is short, sweet, and to the point.
-There is no room for confusion or ambiguity – he is a medical sales representative at Stryker Orthopedics, period.
-This clarity is essential in the competitive world of sales, where first impressions are everything.
+There is no room for confusion or ambiguity – he is a medical sales representative at Stryker Orthopedics – period.
+This clarity is essential in the competitive sales world, where first impressions are everything.
 By immediately communicating who he is and what he does, Max has put himself in a position to succeed.
 Bravo, Max!